theimpossibleastronaut/rmw/README.md

 ## Required libraries

-libncurses5
+libncursesw

-If you are building from source, you will need the libncurses(5 or 6)-dev package from your operating system distribution.
+If you are building from source, you will need the libncursesw(5 or 6)-dev package from your operating system distribution.

 ## Installation